 For example, a care worker may come to the person's home to help with washing and dressing, or to provide companionship.

-If you're recovering from a stroke or caring for someone who is, it may be useful to read a guide to care and support.
+If you're recovering from a stroke or caring for someone who is, you may find the social care and support guide useful.

 Preventing a stroke

-You can significantly reduce your risk of having a stroke by:
+You can significantly reduce your risk of having a stroke if you:

-- following the recommended guidelines on alcohol intake (not drinking more than 14 units a week)
+- follow alcohol advice (not drinking more than 14 units a week)

 If you have a condition that increases your risk of a stroke, it's important to manage it effectively.
-For example, taking medicine you have been prescribed to lower high blood pressure or cholesterol levels.
+For example, taking medicine you've been prescribed to lower high blood pressure or cholesterol levels.